diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/opendis.md

 ---
-title: How to use OpenDis Apptainer image
+title: How to use OpenDiS Apptainer image
-linkTitle: OpenDis tutorial
+linkTitle: OpenDiS tutorial
 weight: 1
-description: "Tutorial on using the DIAMOND OpenDis Apptainer container: pulling the image, running calculations, and usage examples for dislocation dynamics computations."
+description: "Tutorial on using the DIAMOND OpenDiS Apptainer container: pulling the image, running calculations, and usage examples for dislocation dynamics computations."
 ---

 {{< callout title="Prerequisites" >}}